 Robert (AJ) Overton, Biostatistician, DCRI

 The breadth of AJ’s impact is quite remarkable, as he has worked on data science teams across SoM and beyond.
 Recently, AJ’s contributions have made possible the evolution of a telehealth research team into the Digital Health Learning Health Unit, with a publication and a funded grant.
 He also built a dashboard to track movement in SoM labs after COVID lockdown in March, enabling the opening of 400+ labs.
-“AJ is the type of person we all aspire to be; always willing to help a teammate in need, smart, inquisitive, innovative and enthusiastic to embrace challenges.
+Lisa Wruck, director of the Center for Predictive Medicie at Duke, said, “AJ is the type of person we all aspire to be; always willing to help a teammate in need, smart, inquisitive, innovative and enthusiastic to embrace challenges.
 He brings humanity to all his relationships.
 He consistently collaborates well with team members and takes the time to communicate thoroughly and develop relationships.
 He does not seek out recognition as an individual and recognizes the achievements of his coworkers whenever possible.
 His positive attitude is infectious.
-It is a true pleasure to work with AJ, which is reflected by the respect he is afforded by his colleagues at DCRI, AI Health and across SoM.
+It is a true pleasure to work with AJ, which is reflected by the respect he is afforded by his colleagues at DCRI, AI Health and across SoM."

 Julie Underwood, Research Analyst, Department of Dermatology